Tap the text to show or hide reading controls.

 — KER-RAAAANG!

-And the thing that had been lunging at him was instead sent flying off into the distance.
+And the thing lunging at him was sent flying off into the distance instead.

 Strong.